-1 was just in its formation.
-As a 2 the treatment plan for me was not possible in Northern Ireland and I was transferred to services in the 3 Republic of Ireland.
-It worked very well for me but it 4 5 was horrific, the travel and the post journey back.
-11:13 Rightly so as a young mother, as I've said with our 6 7 families, we were indebted to the services provided in 8 the Urology Department.
-I mean, Sister O'Hagan took over my life and my young children and to this day I 9 will never forget that.
-10 11:13 11 12 So, we as a family believed it was right to give 13 something back to the ward.
+T was just in its formation.
+As a, 2 the treatment plan for me was not possible in Northern 3 Ireland and I was transferred to services in the 4 Republic of Ireland.
+It worked very well for me but it 5 was horrific, the travel and the post journey back.
+11:1 6 Rightly so as a young mother, as I've said with our 7 families, we were indebted to the services provided in 8 the Urology Department.
+I mean, Sister O'Hagan took 9 over my life and my young children and to this day I 10 will never forget that.
+11:1 11 12 So, we as a family believed it was right to give 13 something back to the ward.
 One day I had a discussion 14 with Sister O'Hagan.
-Sadly, as you can see from my 15 records, Sister O'Hagan was a young mother too and 11:14 16 tragically died from a serious illness.
-But I spoke to 17 her as I was coming back and I was 18 in and out probably for the following five years for 19 services in the Urology Department, and I spoke to her about what would be that we could buy.
-So, for 20 11:14 example, there was no services for stone therapy or 21 22 Instead of maybe just giving a anything there.
-23 donation, she said she would like to talk to the other 24 consultants.
-From memory, I think Mr. Young, and there 25 may have been another consultant before who may have 11:14 started during this time, I'm not guite sure, and she 26 27 arranged to have a meeting.
+Sadly, as you can see from my 15 records, Sister O'Hagan was a young mother too and 11:1 16 tragically died from a serious illness.
+But I spoke to 17 her as I was coming back and 18 in and out probably for the following five years for 19 services in the Urology Department, and I spoke to her 20 about what would be that we could buy.
+So, for 11:1 21 example, there was no services for stone therapy or 22 anything there.
+Instead of maybe just giving a 23 donation, she said she would like to talk to the other 24 consultants.
+From memory, I think Mr. Young, and there 25 may have been another consultant before who may have 11:1 26 started during this time, I'm not quite sure, and she 27 arranged to have a meeting.
 I mean, Mr. O'Brien was 28 there and Sister O'Hagan was there, and I think there 29 was someone else, to discuss what it would be.